You're not stuck.

 Workshops are offered privately for teams and organizations, with occasional public sessions available to join.

-Start here if you want to keep exploring the work
+Start here if you want to keep exploring the work before choosing a way to engage with it

 A client story about the rule that keeps people choosing career survival over career fit.